directus/guides/get-started-building-a-blitz-website-with-directus/index.md

 ## APIs

 There are two simple requests in this example worth noting.
-The first is in `home.component.ts` and the other in `article.component.ts`.
-If you'd like to see these, here are links to the [home](https://github.com/directus/examples/blob/main/angular/src/app/pages/home/home.component.ts) and [article](https://github.com/directus/examples/blob/main/angular/src/app/pages/article/article.component.ts) components on Github.
+The first is in `index.js` and the other in `[id].js`.
+If you'd like to see these, here are links to the [index.js](https://github.com/directus/examples/blob/main/blitz/app/pages/index.js) and [[id].js](https://github.com/directus/examples/blob/main/blitz/app/pages/articles/%5Bid%5D.js) components on Github.
 However, please note that the Directus API is exhaustive for any database linked.

 Directus uses [Database Mirroring](https://docs.directus.io/getting-started/introduction/#database-mirroring) to dynamically generate REST endpoints and a GraphQL schema based on the connected database's architecture.
 This means the REST and the GraphQL APIs _will both fit any project with any database schema, out of the box_.
 Learn more in the [API Reference](https://docs.directus.io/reference/introduction/).